Coronavirus help and support for your business

 Bounce Back loans for SMEs

 Small businesses can benefit from a fast-track finance scheme providing loans with a 100% government-backed guarantee for lenders.
-Businesses can borrow between £2,000 and £50,000 and access the cash within days.
-For more information, view the British Business Bank website.
+Businesses can borrow between £2,000 and up to 25% of their turnover.

 Coronavirus Business Interruption Loan Scheme (CBILS)

-Available from Monday 23 March, CBIL is providing a fund of £5m through existing Commercial Lenders with a Government guarantee of 80% against each loan and no interest payable for the first 12 months of the loan.
-The approved lenders are listed on the UK Finance website.
+The CBILS is providing a fund of £5m through existing Commercial Lenders with a Government guarantee of 80% against each loan and no interest payable for the first 12 months of the loan.

 You can find more information about the Coronavirus Business Interruption Loan Scheme and see the list of providers on the British Business Bank website.